Sell Through the Professional Services Schedule

 - Creating, distributing, and maintaining your company price list.
 Within six months of contract award, new contractors must upload their current approved price list to GSAAdvantage!®, GSA’s online shopping and ordering system.
 Forward two copies of your price list to your GSA Procurement Contracting Officer (PCO) within 30 days of award.
 Keep the information on GSAAdvantage!® current throughout the contract life.

 - GSA offers numerous training resources for vendors.
-Join the Professional Services Category Interact community for more details on related industry trainings and news.
+Join the Professional Services Category Interact Community for more details on related industry training and news.

 - See the current list of GSA’s Professional Services Category Office Hours on a Range of Topics.